MichalMiekina/AI-traffic-lights/readme.md

 # Run the local server at localhost:8080
 npm run dev

+# node 17.0v likes to error during launching, this config set fixes that
+set NODE_OPTIONS=--openssl-legacy-provider && npm run dev

 # Build for production in the dist/ directory
 npm run build
 ```

+script.js is supposed to focus on node_modules directory, if we want to read external files, our path should begins at that node_modules dir